ZainAsif767/3D-Cube/README.md

 # 3D-Cube
-3D animated cube made using HTML and CSS3
+3D animated cube with 360 rotation and ambient light effect made using HTML and CSS3
 ## overview

 This project was made using